-Lawsuits for Pittsburgh Asbestos Exposure – Fisher Scientific Job Sites
+Lawsuits For Pittsburgh Asbestos Exposure – Fisher Scientific Job Sites

 Asbestos is a silent killer, taking years to accumulate in a worker’s body and cause diseases like mesothelioma.
-Even when precautions are in place to limit exposure, many people have still been placed in dangerous conditions that lead to asbestos-related illnesses.
+Even when precautions are in place to limit exposure, many people have still been placed in dangerous conditions that led to asbestos-related illnesses.
 There are proven cases of asbestos exposure at many Fisher Scientific job sites throughout Pennsylvania.

 Fisher Scientific has used asbestos at many of its job sites.
 Asbestos was mainly used in laboratory products that were made to insulate equipment from extreme heat.
 Many workers who wore and handled products containing asbestos have been exposed.
 This widespread exposure has led to many cases of asbestos-related cancers developing in Fisher Scientific workers.

 The most common illness is mesothelioma.
 This cancer is slow to develop, appearing anywhere from 20 to 50 years after the initial exposure.
-This means many workers may leave Fisher Scientific to work somewhere else and not know they are at high risk for developing a deadly disease later in life.
+This means that many workers may leave Fisher Scientific to work somewhere else and not know that they are at high risk for developing a deadly disease later in life.

-What Type of Company Is Fisher Scientific?
+What Type Of Company Is Fisher Scientific?

 The company now known as Thermo Fisher Scientific was founded in 1902 by a young engineering graduate named Chester Fisher.
 Then called Scientific Materials, the company was the first of its kind to offer testing agents and laboratory equipment in the Pittsburgh area.
 Fisher first produced lab measurement tools and then expanded by organic growth and acquisitions.

-In 1925, Fisher renamed the company Fisher Scientific Company, abd in 1940, it began manufacturing and selling chemicals.
+In 1925, Fisher renamed the company Fisher Scientific Company, and, in 1940, it began manufacturing and selling chemicals.
 Notably, Fisher Scientific supplied the chemicals used in the Manhattan Project, which created the world’s first atomic bomb.

 Fisher Scientific started phasing out asbestos products in 1979, ending the use of the material completely by 1980.
 Despite this, many former employees and consumers of the products had been exposed and began filing claims, including new claims even now.